 I. General Points

-The following conditions apply to all tenders, purchasing and supply contracts with reference to the products of Humbaur GmbH in the capacity of seller.
-We do not accept counter-conditions of the purchaser that deviate from our general terms and conditions; such acceptance only becomes applicable if the seller has agreed in writing to the validity of these counter-conditions.
+The following conditions apply to all offers, purchasing and supply contracts with reference to the products of Humbaur GmbH in the capacity of seller.
+We do not accept counter-conditions of the purchaser that deviate from our general terms and conditions; such acceptance only becomes applicable if Humbaur GmbH has agreed in writing to the validity of these counter-conditions.
 The scope of each delivery is solely dependent on the details in the written order confirmation.
-All verbal ancillary agreements and any subsequent changes to the contract only become valid if they are explicitly confirmed in writing by the seller.
+The content of said order confirmation shall be the basis for the entire transaction.
+After each amendment to the scope of delivery, an updated order confirmation is required.
+All verbal ancillary agreements and any subsequent changes to the contract only become valid when the seller explicitly confirms them in writing.
 The relinquishment of this formal requirement also requires the written form.
 These sales conditions also apply to all future business with the purchaser.
-The documents in the catalogues, advertisements, price-lists or associated with the tender contain details, drawings, illustrations, technical data, weight, dimensional and performance descriptions that are only approximate general values, unless clearly designated as being definitive in the order confirmation.
+The documents in the catalogues, advertisements, price-lists or associated with the offer contain details, drawings, illustrations, technical data, weight, dimensional and performance descriptions that are only approximate general values, unless clearly designated as being definitive in the order confirmation.
 The seller reserves the right to make design and shape modifications during the delivery period, provided that the subject of the delivery and its appearance are not changed significantly.
-The seller is bound to his tender for a period of four weeks, unless other agreements are made to the contrary.
+Humbaur GmbH is bound to their offer for a period of four weeks, unless other agreements are made to the contrary.
 The order, signed by the purchaser, is a binding tender.
-The purchase is considered complete if the seller confirms his acceptance of the order for the purchased item, as described in more detail, to the purchaser within a period of four weeks, in writing or if the purchased item is delivered by him.
+The purchase is considered complete if the seller confirms their acceptance of the order for the purchased item, as described in more detail, to the purchaser within a period of four weeks, in writing or if they deliver the purchased item.
 Overt calculation errors or errors in the price quotation or description of the goods can be subsequently rectified by the seller.

-Plans, drawings, calculations, photos, diagrams, logos or other documents will only be made available by the seller with the protection of his property rights and copyrights.
-Forwarding to third parties may only be carried out where the seller has specifically agreed to this in advance in writing.
+Plans, drawings, calculations, photos, diagrams, logos or other documents will only be made available by the seller with the protection of their property rights and copyrights.
+Forwarding to third parties may only be carried out where the seller has specifically agreed to this in advance, in writing.

 The respective words for "purchaser" and "seller" are used as gender-neutral and do not imply discrimination against one of the genders.

 The definitive prices are those quoted in the seller's order confirmation.
 All prices in accordance with the current price list are ex-works and exclude packaging, freight, postage, insurance and other delivery costs.
 Any agreement made concerning discounts or early payment discounts needs to be confirmed in writing.
 All prices are listed exclusive of the statutory value added tax applicable on the day of creation of the invoice.
-The supplier reserves the right to change his prices to the extent that cost reductions or increases become applicable after conclusion of the contract, based on collective agreements or changes in material costs.
-This will be substantiated to the purchaser by the supplier on request.
+The supplier reserves the right to change their prices to the extent that cost reductions or increases become applicable after conclusion of the contract, based on collective wage agreements or changes to statutory business taxes, or changes in the price of energy e.g. electricity or gas, or adjustments in the prices of raw materials e.g. aluminium, steel, rubber PVC, wood.
+The supplier, on request, will substantiate these to the purchaser.
 All ancillary charges, public fees, or any newly applied taxes, freight charges etc. or their increases, that apply to or are charged to the delivery in the medium term and immediately, are to be borne by the purchaser, unless mandatory legal regulations provide countermanding detail.
-The prices quoted in the tender by the seller apply with the caveat that the order details on which the tender is based remain unchanged and are confirmed in writing by the seller.
+The prices quoted in the offer by the seller apply with the caveat that the order details on which the offer is based remain unchanged and are confirmed in writing by the seller.
 In the event of orders placed by or delivered to third parties, the seller shall be deemed to be the customer, where no other explicit agreement has been entered into.

 III.
 Terms of payment

-Unless otherwise stated in the order confirmation, the purchase price for new purchased goods immediately becomes due for payment on advice of the readiness for shipment of the goods in question, but at the latest within 10 days, usually before collection/delivery of the goods in question.
+Unless otherwise stated in the order confirmation, the purchase price for new purchased goods immediately becomes due for payment in advance, on advice of the readiness for shipment of the goods in question, but at the latest within 10 days, usually before collection/delivery of the goods in question, without deductions.
+This is particularly valid for each initial order.
 Invoices may be sent by mail, fax or e-mail.